MigrationBuyer evaluation

 Step 1: Pick a tool that does more than your spreadsheet

-The thing your spreadsheet — and the reason you should leave it — is close the loop on supplier replies.
+The thing your spreadsheet cannot do — and the reason you should leave it — is close the loop on supplier replies.
 When a supplier emails "blueberries out, subbing strawberries +$0.50/lb," your spreadsheet stays silent.
 You retype the change manually, or you don't, and the spreadsheet drifts from reality.

 Specifically, look for: